MobilePayDev/MobilePay-Subscriptions/docs/index.md

 layout: default
 ---

-## <a name="overview"></a> Overview
+## <a name="overview"></a> Overview - MobilePay Subscriptions

 Billing your customers has never been easier before.
-This document explains how to make a technical integration to the MobilePay Subscription product.
+This document explains how to make a technical integration to the **MobilePay Subscriptions** product.
 The audience for this document is either technical integrators acting on behalf of merchants, or merchant creating their own integrations.
 You can find more information on our <a href="https://developer.mobilepay.dk/subscriptions-main">Developer Portal</a>.

-Our MobilePay Subscriptions REST api enables you to:

-1. Establish and manage **Agreements** between you, the **Merchant**, and MobilePay **Users**.
-2. Create monthly **Subscription Payments** in relation to an established **Agreement** and get notified about the status via REST callbacks. **Subscription Payments** are requested 8 days before the actual booking date - no manual user confirmation required!

-### <a name="overview_available"></a>Where is Subscription Payments available ?

-Here are the countries where you can sign up and receive **Subscription Payments**:
-- Denmark
-- Finland
+Related links:
+- You can read more about the product [here](https://developer.mobilepay.dk/subscriptions-main).
+- Billing your customers with MobilePay Subscriptions is easy using our [API](https://developer.mobilepay.dk/node/1272).
+- More information about integration steps is [here](https://developer.mobilepay.dk/subscriptions-getting-started).

 ### <a name="overview_onboarding"></a>Merchant onboarding